 Supporting social care after COVID-19

 Together we have created a bespoke diagnostic framework which enables local authorities to rapidly develop a robust and shared view of both current and future levels of demand and the associated cost of service provision.
 This will enable leaders to develop plans that improve the quality of practice and outcomes in both adult and children’s social care, as well as managing their costs.

 Use the framework to create a robust roadmap and financial model that combines sustainable outcomes with practical and realistic ways of working.
 Our team will provide you with a checklist of resilience-based recommendations to ensure your organisation is best placed to tackle the challenges it will face post COVID-19.

-We would like to invite strategic decision-makers across all channels of social care delivery to join this panel discussion in which we will address pivotal aspects to the recovery and reform of children and adult social care services.
+We invited strategic decision-makers across all channels of social care delivery to join this panel discussion in which we addressed pivotal aspects to the recovery and reform of children and adult social care services.